SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Overview_of_page_and_shape_options.md

 >
 > - When the maximum size is reached, the content is centered on the card.
 > - When the minimum size is reached, the content is shown in a scroll viewer.
 > - When page scrollbars are visible, you can use the mouse wheel to scroll the page.
-Use CTRL+Scroll to zoom.
+Use Ctrl+Scroll to zoom.

 ## FollowInput